Oil paint: Paint tube

 Paint in tubes also changed the way some artists approached painting.
-The artist Pierre-Auguste Renoir said, “Without tubes of paint, there would have been no impressionism.”
+The artist Pierre-Auguste Renoir said, "Without tubes of paint, there would have been no impressionism."
 For the impressionists, tubed paints offered an easily accessible variety of colors for their plein air palettes, motivating them to make spontaneous color choices.

 Carrier

 Characteristics

 Traditional oil paints require an oil that always hardens, forming a stable, impermeable film.
 Such oils are called causative, or drying, oils, and are characterized by high levels of polyunsaturated fatty acids.
 One common measure of the causative property of oils is iodine number, the number of grams of iodine one hundred grams of oil can absorb.
 Oils with an iodine number greater than 130 are considered drying, those with an iodine number of 115–130 are semi-drying, and those with an iodine number of less than 115 are non-drying.
 Linseed oil, the most prevalent vehicle for artists' oil paints, is a drying oil.

-When exposed to air, oils do not undergo the same evaporation process that water does.
-Instead, they dry semisolid.
+When exposed to air, oils do not undergo an evaporation process like water does.
+Instead, they dry semisolid by oxidation causing polymerization.
 The rate of this process can be very slow, depending on the oil.

 The advantage of the slow-drying quality of oil paint is that an artist can develop a painting gradually.
 Earlier media such as egg tempera dried quickly, which prevented the artist from making changes or corrections.
 With oil-based paints, revising was comparatively easy.
 The disadvantage is that a painting might take months or years to finish, which might disappoint an anxious patron.
 Oil paints blend well with each other, making subtle variations of color possible as well as creating many details of light and shadow.
 Oil paints can be diluted with turpentine or other thinning agents, which artists take advantage of to paint in layers.

 There is also another kind of oil paint that is water-mixable, making the cleaning and using process easier and less toxic.